glueops-rip/admiral/README.md

 #### Deploying the GlueOps Platform

 - Prepare a `platform.yaml` to use for the GlueOps Platform installation.
   - Please reference the `values.yaml` from the platform repository: https://github.com/GlueOps/platform.
-It would be best to go to the `tags` and click on the `tag` that matches the helm chart version you are deploying.
+    - It would be best to go to the `tags` and click on the `tag` that matches the glueops-platform helm chart version.
+      - Viewing the `values.yaml` from within a particular `tag` will ensure you have the correct file
   - We recommend copying the `values.yaml` and saving it as your `platform.yaml` and then updating values as needed.
 There are inline comments next to each value.
   - Quick Notes:
     - Replace `<tenant-name-goes-here>` with your tenant/company key.
 Example: `antoniostacos`